Weed law in Thailand: what changes in 2025 for consumption, cultivation, sale, and export

 Import and export under the new weed law in Thailand

-The export and import of cannabis products are now permitted only under narrowly defined conditions.
-Entities seeking to import or export cannabis must obtain prior approval from the DTAM and the Food and Drug Administration (FDA) of Thailand.
-The products must be designated for medical or research purposes and must not exceed the THC threshold of 0.2%, unless specifically authorized under the Narcotics Act for scientific use.
+The law now permits the import and export of cannabis products only under narrowly defined conditions.
+Entities seeking to import or export cannabis must obtain prior approval from the Department of Thai Traditional and Alternative Medicine (DTAM) and the Thai Food and Drug Administration (FDA).
+The products must serve medical or research purposes and must not exceed a THC threshold of 0.2%, unless the Narcotics Act expressly authorises a higher level for scientific use.

-Applicants must submit full documentation demonstrating the legality of the transaction in both the country of origin and the destination.
-Shipments must be accompanied by export or import permits, medical certificates, and testing reports verifying THC levels.
-Customs officers are authorized to inspect, seize, and destroy any shipment that fails to comply with applicable laws.
+Applicants must submit complete documentation that demonstrates compliance with the laws of both the country of origin and the destination country.
+Each shipment must include valid export or import permits, medical certificates, and testing reports that verify THC levels.
+Customs officers may inspect shipments and may seize or destroy any consignment that does not comply with applicable laws.

 Unauthorized cross-border movement of cannabis is a criminal offense under the Customs Act B.E.
 2560, the Narcotics Act B.E.
 2522, and the Controlled Herbs Act B.E.
 2562.
 Individuals or companies engaged in such activities may face prosecution, monetary fines, and imprisonment.